AnnArinze/technical-writing-portfolio/README.md

 ### json
 ```json
 ```
-n example documentation in json can be found [here](./api-documentation.json)
+An example documentation in json can be found [here](./api-documentation.json)

 ## Architechtural decision records (ADR)